niplav/site/microfiction.md

 Choice of axioms.

 Uncommon priors require origin disputes.
 What do you say during an origin dispute?

 Dust theory.
 No natural measure in Tegmark IV.
-Where was your mind before you were created in motion.
+Where was your mind before you were created in motion?

 Future Tuesday Indifference.
 Quinean underdetermination.
 Infinite theories fit the same data.